h-yung/aqi-comparator/README.md

 # aqi-comparator
-Provides the Air Quality Index of the nearest city (IP-based geolocation) and another city of the user's choice.
+Users can look up the Air Quality Index of the nearest city (IP-based geolocation) and another city of the user's choice.